DeGuitard/anime-cli/README.md

 * Support more media viewers such as VLC (if you compile without mpv it'll open in your default media player)
 * Make this work on android (You can install a linux environment and use this tool to just download)
 * A search only function as well as select correct anime from list
-* A watch only mode for already downloaded movies
+* A watch only mode for already downloaded movies (Done! use -x)
 * Make an anime log so you can resume where you left off
 * Add a graphical interface (opens a terminal with inputs, close enough)